Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ```

 Now we have a simple function that we can use to get the y value where x = 2, the slope of the line is 10, and the y intercept is 7.
 Input, process, output.
 You now that you have an understanding of the way a function works, you need a way to repetitively apply that function to data.
 You can do that in a lot of different ways.
 In most programming languages you'll use a `For` loop.
-We wrapped each folowing snippet in the `system.time()` function to demonstrate differences in the speed of each operation.
+We wrapped each following snippet in the `system.time()` function to demonstrate differences in the speed of each operation.

 ```r